How to begin Deschooling

 - Gratitude is another great thing to focus on.
-Focus on being grateful that this is possible, that you are together and those wonderful opportunities for learning and experiencing are available.
+Focus on being grateful that this is possible, that you are together, and those wonderful opportunities for learning and experiencing are available.

 - BE FLEXIBLE!
-I have mentioned this already, being flexible is always front and center.
-Be flexible when it comes to your expectations, home education never looks the way you may have imagined or like others you have seen.
+I have mentioned this already.
+Being flexible is always front and center.
+Be flexible when it comes to your expectations.
+Home education never looks the way you may have imagined or like others you have seen.
 Each day is different and a new experience than the day before.
 Be flexible by trying out new things, eliminating what doesn’t work, and exploring what does.

 - Talk to your children.
 Find out what is important to them, what they need, let them in on the planning.
 Ask them what they liked or disliked about their previous situation and create a more comfortable way of doing things.

 - Remember the reasons you chose to homeschool.
 Try making a list with your child of all the things that led you to this homeschooling journey that you are on.
-On days when you feel like it isn’t working, look at the list and remember and affirm why you made this decision and focus on the things that are going well and on the progress that you are making.
+On days when you feel like it isn’t working, look at the list and remember and affirm why you made this decision, and focus on the things that are going well and the progress you are making.

 - While grades and meeting milestones in school are a top priority, make comfort your top priority.
 Change can be difficult.
 Help reduce stress with comfort.
 Make room for plenty of rest, relaxation, and play.
 Comfort is different for everyone, so talk openly about what everyone needs.

-- Let your children know they are safe, let them know they can come to you and talk openly about their fears, worries, or frustrations.
-They may be grieving things they liked about school, they may also feel relieved to be leaving some things they didn’t like behind.
+- Let your children know they are safe.
+Let them know they can come to you and talk openly about their fears, worries, or frustrations.
+They may be grieving things they liked about school.
+They may also feel relieved to be leaving some things they didn’t like behind.
 Listen supportively as they work on processing their feelings.

 - Keep your sense of humor and whimsy.
 Laugh as a family, don’t take everything too seriously.
-Keep things playful, fun, and most of all positive.
-Chances are your children will follow your lead.
+Keep things playful, fun, and most of all, positive.
+Chances are, your children will follow your lead.

-- Celebrate their curiosity and support it, in any way that you can.
-If your child is really interested in horses, you may not be able to go purchase riding lessons but you can read up on it, watch shows and movies and research local places and prices and make a plan, so dive deep into their interests.
+- Celebrate their curiosity and support it in any way that you can.
+If your child is really interested in horses, you may not be able to go purchase riding lessons, but you can read up on it, watch shows and movies and research local places and prices and make a plan, so dive deep into their interests.
 All of that is learning.

 - Remember that you are the expert on your own child.
 Even if you have never done this homeschooling thing before, trust your instincts about what your child needs to thrive.
-You may consult with others who are experienced and encouraging and you may seek support or assistance in areas where you may have more to learn.
-But ultimately you know your child better than anyone else, remind yourself of this often.
+You may consult with others who are experienced and encouraging, and you may seek support or assistance in areas where you may have more to learn.
+But ultimately, you know your child better than anyone else.
+Remind yourself of this often.